 Most candies do best in cool, dark environments, as this will prevent mold and bacteria from forming.
 Pantries obviously fit the bill, though it may be tough to avoid the temptation of easily accessible Halloween candy snacking.
 To prevent the candy nightmare of eating an entire bag in one sitting, you can also store candy in the basement (just make sure you don’t have any problems with creepy-crawlies or rodents).

-Dark chocolate can last up to two years if it's still in foil and stored properly in a pantry or attic.
-Milk and white chocolate have a shorter lifespan — roughly eight to 10 months — but none of this should be a problem if chocolate doesn't last long in your house.
-It certainly doesn't in ours!
+We might also wonder “Does chocolate go bad?”
+Well dark chocolate can last up to two years if it’s still in foil and stored properly in a pantry or attic.
+Milk and white chocolate have a shorter lifespan — roughly eight to 10 months — but none of this should be a problem if chocolate doesn’t last long in your house.
+It certainly doesn’t in ours!